-The study is being led by Professor Chris Ponting of the Medical Research Council Human Genetics Unit at the University of Edinburgh in collaboration with the CureME team at the London School of Hygiene & Tropical Medicine.
+The study is being led by Professor Chris Ponting of the Medical Research Council Human Genetics Unit at the University of Edinburgh.

 People with ME/CFS are at the heart of the study, with a patient and a carer as co-investigators alongside the scientists and a steering group of people with the illness, carers and charities.
 The work is funded by the Medical Research Council and the National Institute for Health Research.

 Share this page (links open in new tab):